GoogleChrome/developer.chrome.com/site/en/blog/third-party-scripts/index.md

 Third-party scripts are often added by various teams without holistic oversight processes.
 The engineering team at [The Telegraph](https://medium.com/the-telegraph-engineering/improving-third-party-web-performance-at-the-telegraph-a0a1000be5) articulated that "everyone wants 'that tag' on a page which will make the organization money".
 This can continuously increase the burden of managing the performance impact.

-Targeted 3P throttling proposes to throttle very specific kinds of third-parties to mitigate their impact.
-This would allow browsers to load key content + critical 3Ps early, while those safe to load later are throttled.
+Targeted third-party script throttling proposes to throttle very specific kinds of third-parties to mitigate their impact.
+This would allow browsers to load key content + critical third-parties early, while those safe to load later are throttled.

 {% YouTube id='oU-TRpghG20' %}